- Home

 Course summary

-Our specially-developed blended learning master’s offers the added convenience of being able to complete your studies alongside your current employment.
+Our specially developed blended learning master’s is designed to offer you the convenience of being able to complete your studies alongside your current employment.
+You’ll access all your study materials online while also attending three, one-week teaching workshops at our High Wycombe campus.

 Modules